satyamions/CSVPal/README.md

 # CSVPal

-CSVPal is a Django-based web application designed to simplify the process of uploading, managing, and manipulating CSV files.
-The application provides a user-friendly interface for working with CSV files and includes authentication features for secure access.
+CSVPal is a Django-based web application that allows users to log in, sign up, upload CSV files, and manage the data within a user-friendly interface.
+Users can view, update, insert new rows, and export the latest data as CSV files.
+The app also supports adding new columns, storing them in the database, and provides APIs for login, signup, and CSV upload.

 ## Table of Contents